 When a person completes a credit card application, one of the things they have to enter is their Social Security number (SSN).
 However, there are some people who want credit cards, but don’t have a Social Security number.
 There are also people who prefer not to provide their Social Security numbers for security reasons.

-So how does a person get a credit card without completing that important part of the credit card application?
+So how does a person get a credit card without a SSN?
 It might be hard to do, but there are ways.

 Obtain an Individual Taxpayer Identification Number (ITIN)

 Not everyone in the United States has a Social Security number.
 While U.S. citizens and non-citizens who are authorized to work in the country can have Social Security Numbers, those outside of that category can obtain an Individual Taxpayer Identification Number (ITIN).
 An ITIN is a nine-digit number just like a Social Security number, so it fits perfectly in the SSN field on the credit card application.